antonlogvinenko/javelin/README.md

  * multiple threads (use haskell threads and transactions for shared memory?)
  * user derined class loaders (only boostrap)

+commands with indexes
+constant pool: index -> symbolic reference

 *Short term*
+* Resolution in linking
+ * implementation
+ * usage
-* Linking
+* Initializing
- * get values from sym table - polymorphims? lots of duplicated code
- * start using either eveywhere and add "get bytecode" rt -> either e bc funs
- * errors, compose with loading errors?

 * Loading
   * bootstrap array load
   * fix: can be several class loaders for a class

-* Resolution
- * implementation
- * usage
-* Initializing

 * ad hoc loading of System, System.out to println data, all required instrucitons (milestone)
 * init thread stack to run Main { public static void main(Sting...) }